Suva Foreshore to light up for Christmas tonight

-Members of the public around the central division can expect more activities and rides for all ages at the 8th year of the Vodafone Suva Christmas on the park.
+Members of the public around the central division can expect more activities and rides for all ages at the 8th year of the Vodafone Suva Christmas in the park.

-Vodafone Sponsorship Manager Adriu Vakarau says this year will be as there will be more choirs singing Christmas carols, including the famous Centenary church choir, entertainment from VT1S, a lot of fireworks, rides, and food stalls.
+Vodafone Sponsorship Manager Adriu Vakarau says this year there will be more choirs singing Christmas carols, including the famous Centenary church choir, there will be entertainment from VT1S, a lot of fireworks, rides, and food stalls.

 Vakarau says the Christmas tree lighting is a tradition not to be missed as he assures it’s a place where the meaning of Christmas comes to life.